Landmark Restaurants in St. Pete/Clearwater

 After Sunset view of the beach and a beach bar with palm trees on the beach with a beautiful colorful sky

-There's nothing like savoring a cocktail at a beach bar right on the sand, shimmering Gulf waters before you, as local music and friendly chatter waft through the salty air.
+There's nothing like savoring a cocktail at a beach bar right on the sand.

 Originally opened as a snack concession with lockers and bath houses, Palm Pavilion was purchased in 1964 by the Hamilton family and adapted through the years.
 Today, its location right on the sands of Clearwater Beach and its huge wrap-around dining deck make this a local hot spot, especially around sunset.
 The menu is American, with an emphasis on fresh seafood.